 If you’re troubled by acne scars, stretch marks, raised scars, or some other kind of scar, you’re probably wishing for a way to get your smooth skin back.
-At Advanced Dermatology Associates in Midtown Manhattan and the Bronx, New York, the highly skilled medical team offers the best in state-of-the-art scar correction.
+At Advanced Dermatology Associates in Midtown Manhattan, Harlem and the Bronx, New York, the highly skilled medical team offers the best in state-of-the-art scar correction.
 Use online booking or call now to schedule your appointment at one of the practice’s five convenient locations.

 The different types of scars include:

 Flat scars may start out slightly raised, and then flatten over time.
 Flat scars usually blend in with your surrounding skin, although they can be a little lighter or darker.

 Raised scars, medically called hypertrophic scars, stand out sharply from the surrounding skin.
 They usually appear on the chest, back, or shoulders.
 Raised scars sometimes hurt or feel itchy.
 Very large raised scars can be painful and may even interfere with your range of motion.